JZK00/RDG-USIS/README.md

 <img width="350" alt="452a6e..." src="https://github.com/user-attachments/assets/691ee41b-b300-4b8a-99a7-8f6c873aa186"/>
 <img width="350" alt="a0ebd3..." src="https://github.com/user-attachments/assets/ddc890e6-f153-4f04-a64d-740460249d3e"/>

-The generation of convolutional images requires the following input: a nii.gz format mask file that has been segmented by totalsegmentator, and the modification_mask_label function in the ```bash cov_img/nii_deal.py ``` file needs to be called for preprocessing.
+The generation of convolutional images requires the following input: a nii.gz format mask file that has been segmented by totalsegmentator, and the modification_mask_label function in the ``` cov_img/nii_deal.py ``` file needs to be called for preprocessing.

 ```bash
 python cov_img/get_sim_us.py